 The global economic cycle and China.
 If the slowdown in global growth accelerates, emerging-market (EM) and frontier economies will suffer—especially if it turns into a recession.
 The wild card is China.
 A sharper-than-expected slowdown in the world’s No. 2 economy would reduce trade and commodity prices.
 China’s growing need for current account deficit financing could also increase competition for capital flows.

 Divergent asset prices and economic fundamentals.
 Investor optimism is pushing down risk premiums on local assets and causing prices to rise even as macroeconomic fundamentals stagnate.
-We don’t think rising asset prices are likely to spark meaningful acceleration of economic activity in Nigeria and South Africa.
+We don’t think rising asset prices are likely to spark a meaningful acceleration of economic activity in Nigeria and South Africa.

 Dependence on commodities is a risk.
 So is the general global drift toward more populist policies, which in these countries could worsen their fiscal trajectories.

 An election surprise.
 This is a slightly bigger risk in South Africa.
-If the ANC underperforms and the more radical Economic Freedom Fighters party does better than expected, investor concerns about land expropriation without compensation and nationalization will flare up.
+If the ANC underperforms and the more radical Economic Freedom Fighters party does better than expected, investor concerns about land expropriation without compensation and nationalization will flare-up.

 A smooth election process will be good news for both countries, and predictable results will encourage investors and should boost asset prices in the short run.